GiorgiVartanov/ecom-app/README.md

 - `DELETE /api/wishlist/:id` - Remove item from wishlist _(user)_
 - `GET /api/wishlist/end` - Get wishlist _(user)_

-## Key Features

-### Performance Optimizations

-- React Query for efficient data fetching and caching
-- Images are in Webp format and are downscaled to 1000x1000 when uploaded
-- Data prefetching on link hover
-- Lazy loading for better initial load times

 ## Possible Improvements

 - Payment integration using Stripe payment processing _(Stripe has a dev mode, without real transactions)_